Forgemind-git/.github/profile/README.md

 Rather than relying on existing paid SaaS tools, we build agents around a defined set of tasks — and from there, an entire foundation and system on top of it that a business can own outright.

-## What we're working on
+## Beyond our service work

-Beyond our service work, we've also started building workflows and software released under a sustainable-use license — tools others can pick up to start automating their own businesses.
+we've also started building workflows and software released under a sustainable-use license — tools others can pick up to start automating their own businesses.
 It's our way of giving back to the community and helping every business begin adapting toward AI and automation.

 ## Get in touch